A Formal Separation Between Strategic and Nonstrategic Behavior: Introduction

-Our work in this paper comes from a different direction.
-Rather than starting from a specific behavioral model (such as best response to rational beliefs) and considering which beliefs/knowledge and actions are consistent with each other, we instead ask ``what beliefs or knowledge are required in order to \emph{compute} a given behavioral model over an arbitrary game?''
-We aim to characterize the behavioral models that require an agent to form and in some way respond to \emph{beliefs} about the other players' actions.

-The behavior of fully rational agents---that is, those agents that form correct, explicitly probabilistic beliefs and best respond to those beliefs---is commonly said to be \emph{strategic}.
-Indeed, in the early days of game theory, the term ``strategic'' was used as a synonym for full rationality \citeeg{bernheim84,pearce84}.
-At the other extreme, we might assume that agents are entirely irrational and do not model other agents at all, following some fixed rule like truthfully revealing all private information or uniformly randomizing across all available actions.
+A common assumption in the game theoretic literature is that agents are perfect optimizers who form correct, explicitly probabilistic beliefs and best respond to those beliefs.
+The behavior of such agents is commonly said to be \emph{strategic}; indeed, in the early days of game theory, the term ``strategic'' was used as a synonym for perfect rationality \citeeg{bernheim84,pearce84}.
+At the other extreme, we might assume that agents neglect to model other agents at all, following some fixed rule like playing a specific default action or uniformly randomizing across all available actions.
 The behavior of such agents is commonly said to be \emph{nonstrategic}.
 Things get muddier in between these extremes.
-Human players are clearly not fully rational; e.g., nobody knows the Nash equilibrium strategy for chess.
+Human players are clearly not perfect optimizers; e.g., nobody knows the Nash equilibrium strategy for chess.
 However, at least some of us surely do reason about the behavior and beliefs of other agents with whom we interact.
-The literature generally also calls such ``boundedly rational'' behavior strategic, even when the behavior is inconsistent with full rationality; intuitively, the dividing line is generally taken to be the question of whether agents model other agents and their incentives when deciding how to act.
-More formally, the term ``strategic'' is generally used \footnote{Of course, the term ``strategic'' is not used entirely consistently in the literature.
-For example, some work refers to strategic agents as those that pay any attention to the effects of their own actions when reasoning about how to maximize their own utility \citep{walsh00,airiau03,barisaac05}.
-Under this meaning for the term, there exists a meaningful distinction between nonstrategic and strategic agents even in single-agent environments: the former are myopic about the effects of their own actions.} to describe agents who act to maximize their own utilities based on explicit probabilistic beliefs about the actions of other agents \citep{roth02,li03,babaioff04,lee14,gerding11,ghosh12,grabisch17}, and the term ``nonstrategic'' is generally used to describe agents who follow some fixed, known decision rule, often truth-telling \citep{sandholm01,airiau03,li03,lee14,gerding11,grabisch17}.
-The key theme of this paper is that the task of making this idea precise is both underexplored in the literature and tricky in practice.
+The literature generally also calls such ``boundedly rational'' behavior strategic, even when the behavior is inconsistent with perfect optimization; intuitively, the dividing line is generally taken to be the question of whether agents model other agents and their incentives when deciding how to act.
+More formally, the term ``strategic'' is generally used to describe agents who act to maximize their own utilities based on explicit probabilistic beliefs about the actions of other agents \citep{roth02,li03,babaioff04,lee14,gerding11,ghosh12,grabisch17}, and the term ``nonstrategic'' is generally used to describe agents who follow some fixed, known decision rule \citep{sandholm01,airiau03,li03,lee14,gerding11,grabisch17}.